yukunf/SC1015-miniproject/README.md

 **Support Vector Machine (SVM) model**

+We used a SVM as a regression model to help predict heart disease with the same predictors as our baseline model.
 **Grid Search**

 After finding our best performing model (Random Forest).
 We used GridSearch to perform hyperparameterisation of our model to try and create an even more accurate model.
+We decided to perform GridSearch on our Untouched Random Forest, as it has one of the highest accuracy and the highest True Positive Rate amongst the models that we had tested.
+A high True Positive Rate is important as we want our model to be especially accurate in detecting cases where heart disease is present.

 ## Results
 ----
+This table denotes various performance statistics for the respective models on the test set.

 Model | Accuracy | TPR | TNR
 --- | --- | --- | ---